foliojs/pdfkit/docs/text.md

 * `'Times-Italic'`
 * `'Times-BoldItalic'`
 * `'ZapfDingbats'`

+Browser applications import and register only the standard-font data they use:

+    import PDFDocument, { registerStdFonts } from 'pdfkit';
+    import Helvetica from 'pdfkit/standard-fonts/Helvetica';
+    import TimesRoman from 'pdfkit/standard-fonts/TimesRoman';

+    registerStdFonts(Helvetica, TimesRoman);

+    const doc = new PDFDocument();
+    doc.font('Times-Roman');

 The PDF format also allows fonts to be embedded right in the document.
 PDFKit supports embedding TrueType (`.ttf`), OpenType (`.otf`), WOFF, WOFF2, TrueType Collection (`.ttc`),